victorfcsouza/Random-Project/README.md

 # Random-Project
-Code to generate random numbers, using Linear Congruential Generator and Midle-square method.
+Code to generate random numbers, using Linear Congruential Generator and Middle-square method.